Cancer-Genomics-TH/tRNA_methyl/doc/software_requirements.md

 ## system utils

 This is a set of command line tools used for speed/convinience.
-One can

 ### ```ripgrep```